asifbacchus/NextCloudBackup/README.md

 ## Script parameters

 You can run the script with the *'-?'* parameter to access the built-in help which explains the parameters.
-However, the following is more detailed explanation of each parameter and how to use them.
+However, the following is a more detailed explanation of each parameter and how to use them.
 **Note that any parameters needing a directory (webroot, nextcloud root, etc.) can be entered with or without the trailing / since it's stripped by the script